duckwork/vim-colors-off/README.md

 # vim-colors-off

+FORKED FROM PBRISBIN.
+So 's/pbrisbin/duckwork' if you just *need* this one.

 *This is very much a work in progress*

 For a number of weeks, I ran vim with `syntax off`.
 It was quite nice,